naver/splade/splade/hf/README.md

 ## Example

-The config file `conf/config_f_distilbert.yaml` corresponds to  a training with toy data
+The config file `conf/config_hf_splade_l1q.yaml` corresponds to  a  HF training with toy data